-Cybercrime is a growing concern, not just for Irish domains but around the world, which the GDPR goes some way to address.
+Cybercrime is a growing concern, not just for domain names in Ireland but around the world, which the GDPR goes some way to address.
 For instance, organisations that process high amounts of personal data must now appoint Data Protection Officers.
 They are responsible for overseeing the way data is securely managed, keeping records of processing activities for auditing, and to ensure compliance across the board.

 Easier to Opt-in

 A big one for consumers is the revised guidelines on how notifications, newsletters and subscriptions are managed.
 If spam is a bugbear, then this new approach will be a welcome relief to you.
 From now on, consent forms must by unambiguous.
 As such, there must be a positive ‘opt-in’ requiring the user to actively choose to receive such communications.